Joaopeuko/weather-forecast/README.md

 ### About
-DotEnv used to hide my API_KEY
+DotEnv is used to hide my API_KEY

+The cache information that live for 5 minutes uses Cookie  at the front end.

 ### Installation